Toronto

 The Ontario government and the City of Toronto are teaming up to guarantee that the Taste of the Danforth, Canada’s largest Greek street festival, will return this year “bigger and better than ever before” after a two-year hiatus.

-The province is expected to announce later this morning that it will invest $200,000 in this year’s festival, which will be matched by the city.
+The province announced on Thursday morning that it will invest $200,000 in this year’s festival, which will be matched by the city.

 “This is one of the most iconic festivals in the entire city, drawing over a million people over three days.
 It’s unacceptable that this hasn’t been around,” Ontario Tourism, Culture and Gaming Minister Stan Cho said in an interview with CP24.
 “The government had to step in.”